harrisonlab/fusarium_venenatum/README.md

 function

 ```
-  F.venenatum - strain1
+F.venenatum - WT
+Number of secondary metabolite detected:	35
+Number of predicted proteins in secondary metabolite clusters:	986
+Number of predicted genes in secondary metabolite clusters:	977
-  Number of clusters detected:    38
+Number of cluster finder non-SecMet clusters detected:	86
-  Number of predicted proteins in clusters:       585
+Number of predicted proteins in cluster finder non-SecMet clusters:	2829
-  Number of predicted genes in clusters:  562
+Number of predicted genes in cluster finder non-SecMet clusters:	2813
 ```

 SMURF was also run to identify secondary metabolite gene clusters.